 Matchings among rank 1 blocks are relatively easy to study systematically.
 We have listed 7 involution blocks of rank 1 (Examples \ref{ex:p3cover}, \ref{ex:rk1index2}$_1$, \ldots \ref{ex:rk1index2}$_5$ and \ref{ex:p1rsmooth}$_1$), and 18 ordinary rank 1 blocks ($17$ in Example \ref{ex:spec1}, and one in Example \ref{ex:p1rsmooth}).

-If the squares of the generators $x_+$ ad $x_-$ of the polarising lattices of the building blocks are $n_+$ and $n_-$ respectively, then as in \eqref{eq:sqrt} the necessary and sufficient condition for the existence of a matching is that $2n_+n_-$ be a square.
-An easy computer search identifies that the condition is satisfied for 25 of the 119 pairs of blocks, and to compute the topological invariants from the data in Tables \ref{table:species1} and \ref{table:invblocks} as follows.
+If the squares of the generators $x_+$ and $x_-$ of the polarising lattices of the building blocks are $n_+$ and $n_-$ respectively, then as in \eqref{eq:sqrt} the necessary and sufficient condition for the existence of a matching is that $2n_+n_-$ be a square.
+A simple computer script identifies that the condition is satisfied for 25 of the 119 pairs of blocks, and computes the topological invariants from the data in Tables \ref{table:species1} and \ref{table:invblocks} as follows.

 \rkonetable

 When the condition holds, we can uniquely write $n_+ = 2mq_+^2$ and $n_- = mq_-^2$, for $q_+$ and $q_-$ coprime, and define the configuration by